 Technically, P. audax is a black spider with three white spots on its abdomen, as above.
 However, coloring is notoriously variable, and this species hybridizes with P. regius and P. otiosus, creating yet another complex of hybrids to further confuse identification, especially from photographs.

 Our apparent inability to view the natural behavior of spiders without anthropomorphizing into them malicious intent has lead to this spider’s stigmatization in popular culture as an aggressive, bite-soon-as-look-at-you churl of the rose garden.
 Instead, the opposite is true.
 These spiders always choose escape if they have a choice.
 You’d have to work pretty hard to be bitten.

 Salticids, with rare exceptions, do not build webs to snare prey, they only spin small silken retreat webs for moulting or resting.
-When hunting, jumpers always trail a silken strand from their spinnerets.
-If they are disturbed, they will rapidly descend on this lifeline to the ground and out of sight, or if they miss their jump, they can climb the thread back to their previous perch.
+When hunting, jumpers always trail silken strands from their spinnerets.
+If they are disturbed, they will jump or fall on this lifeline to the ground and out of sight.
 These little guys are very adept at hiding, and if they do not want you to see them, you won’t.

 Jumping spiders have excellent vision, among the highest acuity in invertebrates.
 The eight eyes are grouped four on the face (the two big anterior median eyes in the middle, and two smaller anterior lateral eyes to the side), and four on top of the carapace.
 The two large, forward-facing eyes (AME) are tubular behind the lens, with a well-developed musculature, unique to salticids, that supports and moves the retina – the opposite arrangement of our own eyes.